rewgs/open-stage-control-ts/resources/docs/docs/widgets/general-mechanics.md

 /address ...preArgs ...value
 ```

-If they widget has MIDI targets, the server will try to convert the osc message into a MIDI message (see [MIDI messages](../midi/midi-messages.md)).
+If they have MIDI targets, the server will try to convert the osc messages into a MIDI messages (see [MIDI messages](../midi/midi-messages.md)).

 ## Receiving messages

-When an osc message is received, it updates every widgets that meet the following conditions
+When an osc message is received, it updates every widgets that meets the following conditions

-- exact same `address`
+- same `address`
-- same `preArgs`
+- same `preArgs` (no distinction between integers and round floats )

 The remaining arguments after `preArgs` are passed to the widget.